kingparra/d426/notes/03_-_complex_queries.rst

 Outer join
 ^^^^^^^^^^
 An **outer join** is any join that selects unmatched rows, including left, right, and full joins.
-MySQL suppors inner, left, and right join but not full join.
+MySQL supports inner, left, and right join but not full join.

 Full join (union)